-(1) Approval.
-Means the development plan is ready to be certified by the Commission's Secretary with no further corrections or revisions of the plan required by the developer.

-- (2) Conditional Approval.
+- (1) Approval.
+Means the development plan is ready to be certified by the Commission's Secretary with no further corrections or revisions of the plan required by the developer. - (2) Conditional Approval.
 Means the development plan cannot be certified by the Commission's Secretary until the developer has complied with the conditions of approval set forth in the Planning Commission's action on the plan. - (3) Postponement.
 Means that the Commission has deferred action until some future Commission meeting in order that certain clarifications can be made in regard to the development plan.
-No completely new re-submittal is required of the developer as is the case for disapproval. - (4) Disapproval.
+No completely new resubmittal is required of the developer as is the case for disapproval. - (4) Disapproval.
 Means disapproval of the plan.
-To request new review and action, the developer must file a new application along with a filing fee, plan copies, and other material as required under Subsection (b) of this section. - (f) (e) Certification of Approval.
-Within fourteen (14) days of the Commission's approval for all development plans filed in conjunction with a map amendment, and for all other development plans, within one (1) year of the Technical Review Committee or Commission's approval, unless a time extension has been granted previous to the expiration date, the following steps shall be completed, or else the Commission's approval becomes null and void: - (1) The developer shall fully comply with any conditions of approval placed on the plan by the Commission and submit the completed original tracing of the plan including the signed owner's certification to the Division of Planning; - (2) The plan shall be certified by the Commission's Secretary if it is in conformance with all requirements.
+To request new review and action, the developer must file a new application along with a filing fee, plan copies, and other material as required under Subsection (b) of this section. - (f) Certification of Approval.
+Within fourteen (14) days of the Commission's approval for all development plans filed in conjunction with a map amendment, and for all other development plans, within one (1) year of the Technical Review Committee or Commission's approval, unless a time extension has been granted previous to the expiration date, the following steps shall be completed, or else the approval becomes null and void: - (1) The developer shall fully comply with any conditions of approval placed on the plan by the Commission and submit the completed original tracing of the plan including the signed owner's certification to the Division of Planning;

+- (2) The plan shall be certified by the Commission's Secretary if it is in conformance with all requirements.
 Required copies of the certified plan shall be made by the Division of Planning at the developer's expense.
-In conjunction with any request by the developer for a time extension of no greater than one (1) year or reapproval of an expired plan, the Commission may require changes in the development plan when it finds that time has necessitated such changes for the health, safety and welfare of the residents of the community, or when applicable ordinances and regulations have been changed. - (g) (f) Timing Restrictions.
-The following timing restrictions shall be applicable to development plans: - (1) Final development plans shall be submitted for Commission consideration within two (2) years of the date of Commission action on a preliminary development plan, otherwise, the preliminary development plan shall be deemed as disapproved by the Commission.
-A new preliminary development plan shall be required to be submitted and reviewed by the Planning Commission. - (2) The developer shall be required to obtain building permits for all structures shown on a final development plan within five (5) years of the date of Commission action on the development plan, otherwise, no further building permits shall be issued unless and until the plan is reapproved by the Planning Commission.
+In conjunction with any request by the developer for a time extension of no greater than one (1) year, the Commission may require changes in the development plan when applicable ordinances and regulations have been changed. - (g) Timing Restrictions.
+The following timing restrictions shall be applicable to development plans: - (1) Final development plans shall be submitted for Commission consideration within two (2) years of the date of Commission action on a preliminary development plan, otherwise, the preliminary development plan shall be deemed as disapproved.
+A new preliminary development plan shall be required to be submitted and reviewed by the Planning Commission. - (2) The developer shall be required to obtain building permits for all structures shown on a final development plan within five (5) years of the date of action on the development plan.
 Once expired, a new final development plan filing shall be required.